How to smoke wax becomes a secondary detail if we don’t know first what wax actually is!

 Dab rigs utilize a nail that’s heated up to white-hot temperatures using a torch before it’s used to literally vaporize the concentrate into vapor.
 Once vaporized, the concentrate can be inhaled through the mouthpiece of the dab rig into the lungs.

 Dabs are incredibly potent and for beginners, harsh on the throat.
-If you’re using a dab rig for the first time, it’s advised that you take it low and slow and to not bite off more than you can chew.
+If you’re dabbing for the first time, it’s advised that you take it low and slow and to not bite off more than you can chew.

 Dab Straw or “Nectar Collector”

-A dab straw is a portable and efficient tool built for those times when you’re away from home without a rig.
+A dab straw is a portable and efficient tool built for those times when you’re away from home.
 It’s an almost pen-sized accessory built with heat resistant material.

-The way it works is you spread the wax on a horizontal, heat-resistant surface or on a nail pick.
+How it works, is you spread the wax on a horizontal, heat-resistant surface or on a nail pick.

 The material should instantly evaporate and enter your lungs as you inhale.
 Make sure the surface used is heat resistant, like a tray or dish so none of your furniture burns!